Uncle Ugly's Underground

 Uncle Ugly's Underground is a 1978 role-playing game adventure for Tunnels & Trolls published by Flying Buffalo.
 It was written by Ugly John Carver.
 Although described on the cover as "The first level of a new complex of dungeon levels." to date only Level 1 has been released.
+The cover features an illustration of a dungeon door with the word "DOOM" on it; as described in the text these are actual letters on the door, and the word DOOM is not part of the adventure's title.
 A referee is required to play.

 Plot summary

 Uncle Ugly's Underground is a dungeon located beneath an extinct volcano.
-The Adventurers explore a series of strange rooms provided for Tunnels & Trolls.
+The player characters explore a series of rooms in one level of a dungeon filled with traps and tricks.

 Reception

 Forrest Johnson reviewed Uncle Ugly's Underground in The Space Gamer No. 28.
 Johnson commented that "The dungeon will in short order chew up a party of the usual invincible solo-dungeon grads.
 Mostly traps and trickery, some fiendishly clever, some merely fiendish.
 But look out for the trolls with the zoot suits and violin cases."